Montague Gardens in Montague Place, Worthing

 Initial redevelopment work at Montague Place began in early 2022, with temporary surfacing to make the space car-free as well as new seating areas and sustainable planting.
 Since then it has become a popular space for residents and visitors to rest as well as enjoy outdoor performances as part of the Worthing Festival.

-Work on the new green space, which is subject to full agreement and further engagement with partners, is due to start in autumn 2024 and will be completed in phases over a 15 to 18-month period.
+Work on the new green space, which is subject to full agreement and further engagement with partners, is due to start in spring 2025 and will be completed in phases over a 15 to 18-month period.

 Video: Cllr Dr Beccy Cooper - The future of Worthing's Montague Place